carlosrafaelgn/ArduinoTimer/README.md

   // delay() and delayMicroseconds() will not work) disableMillis();

-  // Prepare Timer1 to send notifications every 1000us (1ms)
+  // Prepare Timer1 to send notifications (interruptions) every 1000us (1ms)
   // On 16 MHz Arduino boards, this function has a resolution of 4us for intervals <= 260000,
   // and a resolution of 16us for other intervals
   // On 8 MHz Arduino boards, this function has a resolution of 8us for intervals <= 520000,